Stories that are meant to move - really

-The Hamburg-based startup Tapster Media, which wants to make books a digital experience, has a new customer.
-Weltbild offers the "Lively Stories" in its online shop.
+The Hamburg-based start-up Tapster Media, which aims to make books a digital experience, has a new customer.
+Weltbild is offering "Lively Stories" in its online store.

-Weltbild is apparently enthusiastic about the idea and is now offering the first "Lively Stories" in its online shop.
+Weltbild is obviously enthusiastic about the idea and is now offering the first "Lively Stories" in its online store.
 "This new way of bringing books to life has convinced us," says Christian Sailer, CEO of Weltbild.
-"Especially before Christmas, it's an exciting idea to inspire young readers."
-Rumpelstiltskin and Rapunzel are currently downloadable for free as an experienceable story via the "Lively Story" app and the Weltbild online shop.
+"It's an exciting idea to inspire young readers, especially before Christmas."
+Rumpelstiltskin and Rapunzel can currently be downloaded for free as a story that can be experienced via the "Lively Story" app and the Weltbild online store.
 Other books cost from 1.99 euros.

-The founder of Tapster Media, Jasmin Wollesen, is also happy: "We have collected a lot of feedback from the entire book industry and with Weltbild and the first publishers and authors very strong partners at our side," she says.
+The founder of Tapster Media, Jasmin Wollesen, is also happy: "We have collected a lot of feedback from the entire book industry and have very strong partners at our side with Weltbild and the first publishers and authors," she says.

 Newsletter